 SYNOPSIS OF THE FIRST EPISODE

-The first episode will tell the story of Robert Bruce, Earl of Carrick and Lord of Annandale, and Lord John Comyn, head of the most powerful family in Scotland, and King Edward I, who deposed the last Scots king and usurped the Scots throne.
+The pilot will tell the story of Robert Bruce, Earl of Carrick and Lord of Annandale, and Lord John Comyn, head of the most powerful family in Scotland, and King Edward I, who, in 1304 deposed the last Scots king and usurped the Scots throne.
 As the pilot opens, King Edward is in the process of devastating Castle Stirling with his huge siege engine called the War Wolf to observe the power of explosives on the manned fortress, refusing to allow its surrender.
 Bruce and Comyn watch, and though not on the best of terms, they make a secret pact that, upon Edward's death, one of the two of them will assume the throne of Scotland and cede his considerable lands to the other.
 The pact is signed and sealed.
-Three years later, Robert and his kinsmen attend a winter celebration at King Edward's invitation.
-Late that night the groggy Bruce is awakened and warned of his imminent arrest.
-Suddenly he and his kinsmen are set upon by the king's men.
-Barely, they escape, and Bruce soon discovers that the pact has been betrayed.
-Arranging a meeting with Comyn in Greyfrier Abbey's Kirk, Bruce confronts Comyn with his evidence.
-Blades are drawn, Comyn is wounded, his uncle, killed.
-Bruce leaves the kirk, but Roger Kirkpatrick returns to "make sure", putting an end to Comyn.
-Robert then knows he must move for the throne immediately, or he will be killed or forced into exile.
-With only his 25 man escort, he rides toward John Comyn's nearby Castle Dumfries.
-The "rebellion" is begun!

 ABOUT THE BOOKS